 In 2007, Derick commissioned into active duty, spending years training in various courses such as Officer Basic Course II, Infantry Officer Basic Course, and Mechanized Leader Course, until his deployment in 2009.

 Since his injury in 2010, Derick has stayed active competing in CrossFit competitions and winning the U.S. and World’s Strongest Disabled Man in 2017.
 Derick has competed in the Arnold Sports Classic, where Arnold named him the “most inspiring Veteran” he has met.
 He plans to continue his education by looking into a graduate program in the winter.
-As Derick continues to pursue his dreams, the Gary Sinise Foundation looks forward to building Derick a specially adapted smart home to ease his daily struggles and mobility needs around the house.
+As Derick continues to pursue his dreams, the Gary Sinise Foundation was honored to build Derick a specially adapted smart home to ease his daily struggles and mobility needs around the house.